 8. Chattahoochee River National Recreation Area

-Also in Sandy Springs is the headquarters and visitor centre to the Chattahoochee River National Recreation Area.
+Also in Sandy Springs is the headquarters and visitor center to the Chattahoochee River National Recreation Area.

-Cared for by the US National Park Service, this recreation area protects 77 kilometres of mature, unspoilt riverside.
+Cared for by the US National Park Service, this recreation area protects 48 miles of mature, unspoiled riverside.

 One of the country’s first National Water Trails, the park provides access to its waterways by a variety of means, including canoes and kayaks, meaning people are able to paddle to the sound of chirruping birds and splashing fish.